The presentation will be live and online.

 The talk will be based on his article on the Labour Corps, on the guest blog of the Centre for Hidden Histories, University of Nottingham.
 This article has also been included in a book 'Le Jardin Aux 12000 Pierres' by French military historian Paul Le Trevier.
 His talk will also draw from Prof. Radhika Singha's seminal scholarship on the Indian Labour Corps.

-Pratap Chhetri is a civil servant working for the Government of Mizoram, a state in India's North Eastern Region specializing in media matters and public communication, for the last ten years.
-As an enthusiast, since 2014, he has been researching the various Labour Corps from North East India who served as a part of the Indian Labour Corps in France in 1917/18 and also the unknown facets of Gurkha participation in the Great War such as the role of the Assam Rifles and also the first Gurkha officer who fought in the First World War.
+Pratap Chhetri is a civil servant who for the last ten years has worked for the Government of Mizoram, a state in India's North Eastern Region specializing in media matters and public communication.
+As an enthusiast, since 2014, he has been researching the various Labour Corps from North East India who served as a part of the Indian Labour Corps in France in 1917/18 and also the unknown facets of Gurkha participation in the Great War such as the role of the Assam Rifles and also the first Gurkha who fought in the First World War as a British Officer.
 His Gurkha relatives served in both the Wars as soldiers, in the Western Front in the First World War and in the Burma Campaign in the Second World War.

 Members wishing to participate will need to register: details of how to register will be circulated via the WFA's newsletter 'Trench Lines'.
 If you are not a subscriber to 'Trench Lines' please subscribe now.